sal55/langs/MLang.md/Mfeatures.md

 ### Numeric Separators

-Numeric constants including floating point can use ' _ or \` to separate groups of digits:
+Numeric constants including floating point can use `'` or `_` to separate groups of digits:

     1'000'000
-    5`678
     0.142_857

 These can all be mixed up, or duplicated: 124'878\_\_\_\_000, so should be used sensibly.

 ### Numeric Scaling

-M allows scale factors such as 'million', used like this:
+M allows scale factors such as `million`, used like this:

     4 million           # 4000000

 There used to be others (like m, cm and km to scale lengths to the same units), but this part of the language will be reviewed to try and have user-definable scale factors.

-Such names are in their own namespace; 'million' can still be used as an identifier.
+Such names are in their own namespace; `million` can still be used as an identifier.

 ### Number Bases

+M had allowed number bases for literals from 2 to 16, but these have been dropped.
+Now only binary and hex are allowowed other than decimal:

 Number bases from 2 to 16 can be used for integers and floats, eg:

     2x100    # base 2; 4
     100B     # Alternative way to write binary
-    3x121    # base 3; 16
-    8x377    # octal: 255
-    12xBBB   # base 12: 1727 (not sure if bases 10x to 15x work in this language)
     0xFFF    # hex: 4095

+However, `print` still supports output in different bases, which is probably more useful:

+   println 100         # decimal
-    16xFFF   # also hex 4095 for completeness
+   println 100:"H"     # hex
-    5x3.4    # base 5: 3.8 (3 and 4/5)
+   println 100:"B"     # binary
+   println 100:"X3"    # ternary (X2 to X16 allowed, X0 should work to match 0x)

 ### Numeric Limits and Type Sizes
 Given any numeric type T or expression X, then: